December 08, 2023

 Private Carrier: If your state requires postal mail ballot return, the best options are :

 • Take your ballot to a post office or book a private mail carrier.
-Links below with full information check the links to FeDex Brazil here .
+Links below with full information check the links to FedEx Brazil here .
 (Note: DHL requires a signature on the receiving end and election office officials DO NOT sign for mail.)

 • Brazilian post offices also provide express international mail options.
 We recommend the Premium option which guarantees delivery date and allows tracking.
 Check Correios Brasil Internacional here.